London, The Big Smoke, April 2025

 Anecdotes follow on our guided tours, I promise!

-The Tube - and the Fight Tickets
+The Tube - and the Flight Tickets

-The Londoners have the following expression,you take a taxi if you’ve got the time and the money.
+The Londoners have the following expression, you take a taxi if you’ve got the time and the money.

 It is an expense that is not included in the price, as it will be far too difficult to manage accounts-wise.

 Please call or write if you have any doubts or questions about this.
-And, of course, we are happy to meet you at Liverpool Street Station, if that is something that you would appreciate.
+And, of course, we are happy to meet you at Liverpool Street Station, if that is something you would appreciate.

 And if you want to extend your stay?

 Via the purchasing process, you can extend your stay with one night at our hotel.
-Hotel The Ned has promised to give those of you, who want to stay the night between April 22nd – 23rd at the same price as we got it for the other days.
+Hotel The Ned has promised to give those of you, who want to stay the night between April 22nd – 23rd at the same price as we pay for the other days.
 The price for a double room is DKK 2,400 (£ 275) for the extra night.
 Any other night will be at the ordinary rate, which is at least 50% more expensive.

 Is breakfast included?
 Both yes and no. Via us you can buy additional food vouchers for £15/voucher per day, which can be converted to a £26 daily spend for breakfast in any of the hotel’s seven restaurants.